livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 ### 8.4 Authorization boundary

-* Only backend managers and services may call the Key Manager.
+* Only backend managers and services defined in [02-architecture/services-and-apps/**](../services-and-apps/) may call the Key Manager.
 * Scope and key identifiers are never inferred.
 * Missing or invalid keys cause rejection.